margotmg/margotmg.github.io/_pages/about.md

 💬 Passionate about bridging academic insight and product impact.

-I am a PhD candidate in Computational Linguistics, specializing in accessibility and Easy-to-Read texts for people with cognitive and intellectual disabilities.
-My work combines linguistics, technology, and inclusive design, with the goal of making communication clearer and more accessible for all.
+I specialize in accessibility and Easy-to-Read texts for people with cognitive and intellectual disabilities.
+My work is a combination of linguistics, technology, and inclusive design, with the goal of making communication clearer and more accessible for all.

 Beyond my research, I have taught seminars on Machine Translation and Semantics at Darmstadt University of Applied Sciences (Hochshcule Darmstadt) and worked as an English teacher (CELTA-certified).